IraqOfficial Name: Republic of Iraq

 Local Laws & Special Circumstances

-SPECIAL CIRCUMSTANCES: The ability of the U.S. Embassy to provide consular services to U.S. citizens outside Baghdad is particularly limited given the security environment.
+Special Circumstances: The ability of the U.S. Embassy to provide consular services to U.S. citizens outside Baghdad is extremely limited given the security environment.
 Host government emergency services and support are limited.

-Iraq continues to suffer from serious problems in all public services.
-Many areas have only a few hours of electricity per day.
+Iraq continues to suffer from serious deficiencies in public services.
+For instance, many areas have only a few hours of electricity per day.
 Many families supplement their state-provided electricity through local cooperatives that share generators.

 Travelers should be aware that Iraqi fire and rescue services are still developing, and hotels may not be fully equipped with fire safety equipment.
 When staying in a hotel, you should request a room on a lower floor and make sure you have identified the exits nearest your room.